SSDI Administrative Law Judge

 About the St Louis hearing office

-The St. Louis Hearing Office serves a significant population across Missouri, managing a high volume of disability claims.
-With a bench of 6 judges, the office maintains an office-wide latest approval rate of 54%.
-You can expect a rigorous review process where detailed medical records are essential.
-An attorney can help you prepare your case to ensure you have the best chance of success.
+The St Louis Hearing Office serves you and other claimants across Missouri, managing a high volume of disability cases.
+With a bench of 6 judges, the office maintains a latest approval rate of 54%.
+You can expect a professional environment where evidence quality is the primary driver of outcomes.
+You can visit the St Louis Hearing Office page for the full ALJ roster.

 Your odds change dramatically with a lawyer